stallent/hummingbird-mcp/README.md

 This is not a suggested implementation or design.
 Purely just the bare minimum to illustrate it working.
 Look at MCPServer.start() function to see how to configure what the server supports.

+IMPORTANT!
+This won't compile on linux yet until an active PR on https://github.com/modelcontextprotocol/swift-sdk is merged.
+If that gets delayed for some reason you can just fork swift-sdk and comment out the built in transports since neither is needed in this use case

 ## Running...

 Run like you would any hummingbird app